klezVirus/Posts/reviews/vulnhub/ted/readme.md

 A small note on PHP LFI to RCE:

 >There are multiple ways to achieve RCE from LFI in PHP, to exploit Ted it is necessary to have an understanding on how this process works.
 There are files on the filesystem which an attacker can modify even not having direct access to the machine, that are the log files.
 For example, it is possible to write php code in apache access.log with a crafted request, or to the auth.log with a crafted ssh login attempt, and so on.
-However, this files are usually not accessible to the www-data user, hence not really usable.
+However, these files are usually not accessible to the www-data user, hence not really usable.
 For a brief list of all the techniques that can be used to achieve RCE, I would suggest going to the following site: [LFI-RCE](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/File%20Inclusion)

-So it's only necessary to find the correct file or techinque to use.
+So, it's only necessary to find the correct file or technique to use.
 Luckily, seeing the code make this process fairly easy.
-Infact, something at the very beginning of the `home.php` file should capture our attention, as for below snippet:
+Indeed, something at the very beginning of the `home.php` file should capture our attention, as for below snippet:

 ```php
 1. <?php